Othram: Ruth Marie Terry AKA "Lady of the Dunes"

-Linda Bennett AKA "Owen County Jane Doe"

-In 1988, the body of an unknown woman was found in Owenton, Kentucky.
-Multiple traditional identification methods failed to produce leads.

-In 2022, the Kentucky State Police teamed with Othram to help establish leads.
-Othram's forensic scientists developed a DNA extract and used Forensic-Grade Genome Sequencing® to build a DNA profile.
-Othram genealogists used forensic genetic genealogy to produce leads that were returned to investigators, which resulted in the identification of the victim as Linda Bennett.

-Michael West AKA "Mississippi John Doe (2017)"

-In 2017, a human skull found in Pearl, Mississippi was submitted to the State Medical Examiner's Office.
-No information was provided about the circumstances of the discovery, and thus little leads were available for the case.

-The Medical Examiner's Office eventually partnered up with Othram to identify the decedent, and in December 2022, he was successfully identified as Michael Len West, a native of Wichita County, Texas.
-No photographs of him have been located, and it is unclear how or when West came to Mississippi, or how exactly he died.

-2023

-Daisy Heath AKA "Yakima County Jane Doe (2008)"

-On November 26, 2008, a partial human skull was found in a remote area near White Swan, Washington.
-Authorities attempted to establish the decedent's identity through traditional forensic testing methods, but no usable DNA profile was located.

-On January 4, 2023, Othram helped identify the Doe as 29-year-old Daisy Mae Heath, also known as Daisy Mae Tallman, a Yakama woman who went missing from Toppenish on August 30, 1987.
-Her cause of death is currently under investigation, but agencies like the FBI believe that she may have been murdered, as other Native American woman have either been killed or disappeared in the surrounding area at the time.

 Amore Wiggins AKA "Opelika Jane Doe"

 On January 28, 2012, the skull of a young girl was found in a trailer park in Opelika, Alabama, with additional bones and clothing being found in an adjacent lot.
 Analysis of the remains determined that they belonged to a young black girl who had likely been malnourished and physically abused while still alive.

 On January 19, 2023, Othram identified the decedent as 6-year-old Amore Joveah Wiggins, the daughter of Navy officer Lamar Vickerstaff Jr. and Sherry Wiggins.
 According to Wiggins, Vickerstaff obtained legal custody of their daughter in 2009 and moved in with his current wife, Ruth, and she never heard from her daughter again.
 Both of the Vickerstaffs were arrested after the identification, with Lamar facing felony murder charges while Ruth is facing failure to report a missing child.

+Kerry Cummings AKA "Torso Girl"

+On October 26, 1997, a human torso was found by a duck hunter in a slough near Eureka, California.
+Additional remains linked to this victim were located the following year as well.
+In November 1998, serial killer Wayne Adam Ford confessed to murdering this woman and three others, for which he was tried, convicted and sentenced to death.
+Despite his confession, this victim's identity remained a mystery.

+With the help of a DNA profile and forensic genealogy, Othram managed to identify "Torso Girl" as 25-year-old Kerry Ann Cummings, a woman from Eugene, Oregon, who was known to suffer from an unspecified mental illness and often couch surfed.